SARCOPENIA VS CACHEXIA: MUSCLE LOSS CAUSES, PREVENTION AND TREATMENT

 As the risk for both disease-related cachexia and sarcopenia increases with age, prevention is pertinent for everyone.
 Research suggests that the following may be beneficial for conserving muscle throughout life:

-• Dietary Antioxidants.
-Certain antioxidant nutrients have proven to conserve muscle tissue when it is not in use[60], as well as to lower the risk of injury, lower inflammation and enhance gut microbiome health.
-Phytochemicals in foods[61], such as tannins, flavonoids, digestive enzymes and various amino acids like cysteine are all examples.
+- Dietary Antioxidants.
+Certain antioxidant nutrients have been proven to conserve muscle tissue when it is not in use[60], as well as to lower the risk of injury and inflammation and enhance gut microbiome health.
+Phytochemicals in foods[61], such as tannins, flavonoids, digestive enzymes, and various amino acids like cysteine, are all examples.
 Vitamin E and C are also known to be muscle-protective, particularly in the context of injury and repair.
 Nutrient-dense diets have generally been associated with better aging outcomes and a lower risk of contracting disease, which may further protect against muscle wasting conditions.

 Conclusion